clef/clef-wordpress/readme.txt

 [Very](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/).
 Clef leverages the computational power of your smartphone and the proven strengths of distributed, [asymmetric cryptography](http://blog.getclef.com/2013/10/asymmetric-cryptography-use/) and [multi-factor authentication](http://blog.getclef.com/2013/10/2-factor-authentication/) to provide secure WordPress logins in a beautifully simple and easy-to-use mobile app.

-When configured to disable passwords, Clef protects WordPress users against
+When configured to disable passwords, Clef protects WordPress users against the full spectrum of password-based attacks:

-- brute-force and botnet attacks,
+- brute-force and botnet attacks
-- weak, reused, and recycled passwords,
+- weak, reused, and recycled passwords
-- sending login credentials via an insecure (non-ssl) connection,
+- sending login credentials via an insecure (non-ssl) connection
-- password phishing attempts,
+- password phishing attempts
-- and account takeovers via email breaches.
+- account takeovers via email breaches

 = How secure is my data on Clef’s servers? =